Clerk of the Legislative Assembly

 The Clerk is responsible for management and administrative services within the Assembly and serves as Clerk to the Legislative Assembly Management Committee (LAMC).
 In this capacity, the Office of the Clerk is responsible for arranging LAMC meetings, preparing and distributing agendas and supporting materials, and preparing and distributing minutes.

-Kate Ryan-Lloyd is the Acting Clerk of the House.
+Kate Ryan-Lloyd is the Clerk of the Legislative Assembly.

 The Sergeant-at-Arms is a permanent officer of the House, responsible for the security of the Parliament Buildings and legislative grounds to ensure the House, its committees, and Members are able to conduct their business without disturbance or interruption.
 The Office provides Chamber services, as well as protective and facility maintenance services.